-Allows you to download selected applications while displaying the Axcess Apps application list relayed from the Axcess Apps server connection.
+Allows you to download selected applications while displaying the easyedgeSM application list relayed from the easyedgeSM server connection.

-- 1. Press 🗟, 💆, 📜.
+- 1. Press , 5^[K], 1^[S].

 - 2. Press OK.

-- 3. Select [Axcess Apps] Icon and press OK.

-Shortcut

-Pressing the right arrow key) will start Axcess Apps.
+- Short Cut Pressing the right arrow key will start easyedge^{sм}. will start

-When the file memory is full, the message "File Memory is displayed?".
+Memory Full.
 To make enough storage space to install this app, the following app(s) will be temporarily disabled: You can restore disabled apps by simply starting them, at no additional purchase cost.
 Proceed?" will be displayed.
 If you select Yes, the app(s) will be disabled.

-2. Axcess Info
+2. Help

-Gives you information about the Axcess Apps selection key.
+Gives you information about the easyedgesM selection key.

-- 1. Press , 5 jkl , 2 abc . - 2.
-Press Left Soft Key 🗎 Yes.
+- 1. Press , 5{jkl}, 2{abc}. - 2.
+Press OK.

-Managing Your Axcess Apps Applications
+Managing Your easyedgeSM Applications